By Francoise Murat

 ProjectBook members articles are published on the Country Life website each week.

-“Family orchards: Big or small, everyone can plant fruit!" was originally published on 1st June 2010 in Country Life’s online Property Blog.
+“Perils and Pleasures of a period garden part II" was originally published on 7th April 2010 in Country Life’s online Property Blog.

 Keep up to date with the latest ProjectBook articles and blogs with our RSS feeds and subscribe to our newsletter.